 📝 Food safety and HACCP · ⏱️ 3 min read

-You're working in your own kitchen every day.
-That's why you stop noticing certain things.
-A temperature check you skip.
-A work surface that stays dirty just a bit too long.
-Small things that together create a big risk.
+You're in your kitchen daily.
+That means you stop seeing certain things.
+A temperature check that gets skipped.
+A work surface staying dirty too long.
+Small issues that stack up into major risks.

 ⚠️ Note: